LazySammy/LOTUS/tutorials/PARAMETERS.md

 This is an exhaustive description of all possible parameters of [LOncoG](../).\
 Each parameter must be filled in the configuration file before running the pipeline.
 ```<Name of parameter> = <required option>```
 > module(s) = Filter, Summarise
+When a parameter have several options (not a yes/no parameter), you can choose several of them by separating them with a comma.
+-> example: ```C_SNP_profile_format(s) = png, jpg, svg``` will output the plot in png, jpg and svg formats.
+When a parameter is a yes/no parameter, you can choose only one of the two options.
+Concerning tables, xlsx is always recommended, as it allows to have pre-formatted more lisible tables.

 ☑️ Default value\
 🔵 Key parameter\